A 2Cat-inspired model structure for double categories: Fibrations, weak equivalences, and Whitehead theorems

-With this definition in hand, we can see that two double functors are right homotopic via the path object constructed in \cref{def:pathobject} whenever they are related by a horizontal pseudo natural equivalence.
+With this definition in hand, and recalling that every double category is fibrant, we can see that two double functors between cofibrant double categories are homotopic via the path object constructed in \cref{def:pathobject} whenever they are related by a horizontal pseudo natural equivalence.

-\begin{lemma} Let $\AA$ and $\BB$ be double categories.
-Two double functors $F,G\colon \AA\to \BB$ are right homotopic via the path object $\cp \BB$ of \cref{def:pathobject} if and only if there exists a horizontal pseudo natural adjoint equivalence $F\simeq G$. \end{lemma}
+\begin{prop} Let $\AA$ and $\BB$ be cofibrant double categories and let $F,G\colon \AA\to \BB$ be double functors.
+Then $F$ and $G$ are homotopic via the path object $\cp \BB$ of \cref{def:pathobject} if and only if there is a horizontal pseudo natural adjoint equivalence $F\simeq G$. \end{prop}